-About Victory & ResedaVictory & Reseda is a blog telling the story of the automobile through the eyes of freelance automotive writer Randy Stern and friends.
-This blog serves as a virtual intersection of the automobile, its culture, the past, present and future of personal transportation.
+About Victory & ResedaVictory & Reseda is a website/blog telling the story of the automobile through the eyes of freelance automotive writer Randy Stern and friends.
+This website/blog serves as a virtual intersection of the automobile, its culture, the past, present and future of personal transportation.
 It also features travel pieces that center on the automotive experience.

 Follow V&R and Randy Stern!

-TagsAcura Alfa Romeo AMC Audi BMW Buick Cadillac Chevrolet Chicago Chrysler Dodge FCA Fiat Fiat Chrysler Automobiles Ford General Motors GM GMC Holden Honda Hyundai Jeep Kia Lexus Lincoln Maserati Mazda Mercedes-Benz Mercury Minneapolis-St. Paul Mitsubishi Nissan Oldsmobile Plymouth Pontiac Porsche RAM Saab Scion SRT Subaru Toyota Volkswagen Volvo
+TagsAcura Alfa Romeo AMC Audi BMW Buick Cadillac Chevrolet Chicago Chrysler Dodge FCA Fiat Fiat Chrysler Automobiles Ford General Motors GM GMC Holden Honda Hyundai Infiniti Jeep Kia Lexus Lincoln Maserati Mazda Mercedes-Benz Mercury Minneapolis-St. Paul Mitsubishi Nissan Oldsmobile Plymouth Pontiac Porsche RAM Saab Scion SRT Subaru Toyota Volkswagen Volvo

 Category Archives: Historiography

 Tweet All Photos by Randy Stern In 1975, Cadillac took an important step to reclaim lost sales of their larger, more iconic automobiles.
 They introduced the Seville.
 The Seville represented a new kind of Cadillac – trim, small, but had … Continue reading

 Tweet All Photos by Randy Stern There was a time when two of the ultimate names in the British automotive industry was a single entity.
 It was an interesting case of co-development where two very different and distinctive motorcars were … Continue reading